|March 22nd, 2021|

 Is the risk of stealing financial data increased more in recent times?

 It has happened because of the rise of online shopping, which further led to fraudsters and hackers who can take advantage by stealing the data from consumers and merchants.
-Fraudsters use this type of method to obtain, steal, and the purchase is stolen credit card data and test them on unsuspecting merchants’ e-commerce websites by placing numerous small orders all at a time.
+Fraudsters use this type of method to obtain, steal, and purchase stolen credit card data and test them on unsuspecting merchants’ e-commerce websites by placing numerous small orders all at a time.

-It further allows the scammer to evaluate the availability of credit on cards.
+It further allows the scammer to evaluate the availability of credit cards.
 It leads to high-cost orders too.

 Not one, but there are several tactics that merchants employ to prevent fraud, like credit card testing.
 It allows vendors to invest in an IP blocking and banning tool to remove the specific sources of fraud and prevent vendors from accessing the payment gateway in the future.